ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-19-godot-nodes-and-scenes.md

 > low complexity with minimal reusability

 I figure that this principle applies similarly in Godot.
-It is easier to start with a single Scene, and just create Node hierarchies as you go along.
+It is easier to start with one Scene, and just create Node hierarchies as you go along.
 By doing this many times over, I start developing an intuitive sense whether I need to convert a node tree into a Scene.
-Good thing, Godot makes it simple to do so: just Right-click a Node in your viewer, and "Convert Branch into a Scene"
+Godot makes it simple to do so: just Right-click a Node in your viewer, and "Convert Branch into a Scene"

 And indeed, from my three years of software engineering experience, it is usually easier to move from simplicity to complexity than the other way around.
 Start with simple concepts, then add layers of abstraction as you go.
-Just like in cooking, just start by putting stuff into a pot, and later on you'll see yourself preparing more complex dishes.
+Like cooking, just start by putting stuff into a pot, and later on you'll see yourself preparing more complex dishes.

 ## Conclusion